lhebia/lhebia/README.md

 A few more things about me:

 - 🔭 I’m currently working on ... re-building my portfolio in Gatsby and Emotion.
 - 🌱 I’m currently learning ...
-TypeScript and Gatsby.
+Redux and the MERN stack.
-- 👯 I’m looking to collaborate on ... front-end technologies and apps for parents.
+- 👯 I’m looking to collaborate on ... things that help make the world a better place.
 - 🤔 I’m looking for help with ...
-TypeScript and Gatsby.
+Redux.
 - 💬 Ask me about ... anything, I'm an open book. 😇
 - 📫 How to reach me: ...
 [Twitter](https://twitter.com/lhebia)
 - 😄 Pronouns: ...
 He/Him.